limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ```
 # ./cat.sh /etc/shadow
-...
+…
 w1r3s:$6$xe/eyoTx$gttdIYrxrstpJP97hWqttvc5cGzDNyMb0vSuppux4f2CcBv3FwOt2P1GFLjZdNqjwRuP3eUjkgb/io7x9q1iP.:17567:0:99999:7:::
 sshd:*:17554:0:99999:7:::
 ftp:*:17554:0:99999:7:::
 mysql:!:17554:0:99999:7:::
 ```

-I'm not quite sure if `/etc/shadow` was intentionally made world-readable which should not be the case.
+I'm not sure if `/etc/shadow` was intentionally made world-readable.
+It should not be the case.

 ### John the Ripper

-Well, what's done is done.
-With both `passwd` and `shadow` made available, I can `unshadow` them and send them to John the Ripper for offline cracking with a wordlist like "rockyou".
+Well, what's done is in the past.
+With both `passwd` and `shadow` made available, I was able to `unshadow` them, and send them to `john` for offline cracking with a wordlist like "rockyou".

-The cracking was completed in seconds.
+The cracking completed in seconds.

 ```
 # john --format=crypt --show hashes.txt
 w1r3s:computer:1000:1000:w1r3s,,,:/home/w1r3s:/bin/bash
 ```

-With the password of `w1r3s` made available, I can simply login to the box via SSH.
+With the password of `w1r3s` made available, I'm now able to login to the box via SSH.

 ![screenshot-3](/assets/images/posts/w1r3s-walkthrough/screenshot-3.png)